Vacuum entanglement probes for ultra-cold atom systems: Entanglement Harvesting Protocol

-Figure~\ref{fig:conc} shows the behaviour of the logarithmic negativity as a function of the detector separation and the energy gap, applicable to a BEC being probed by a highly-focused laser with spot size $\sigma= 3\mu\text{m}$.
-The energy gap is multiplied by the (fixed) interaction duration, $T= 3\text{ms}$, which was chosen to ensure the negativity is optimal for accessible BEC frequencies.
-The separation is scaled by the (also fixed) sound travel distance $c T$, with $c$ chosen to correspond to a Rubidium BEC, as discussed below.
+Figure~\ref{fig:conc} shows the behaviour of the logarithmic negativity as a function of the detector separation $\Delta x$ and the energy gap $\Omega$, applicable to a BEC being probed by a highly-focused laser with spot size $\sigma= 3\mu\text{m}$.
+The energy gap is multiplied by the (fixed) interaction time, $T= 3\text{ms}$, which represents the pulse duration and was chosen to ensure the negativity is optimal for accessible BEC frequencies.
+The separation is scaled by the (also fixed) sound travel distance $c T$, with $c$ chosen to be achievable for a Rubidium BEC, as discussed below.
 It is immediately apparent that harvested entanglement is appreciable only for $\Omega T\sim 1$.
 The vertical line separates the region where the detectors can signal one another (left) from the region where the detectors maintain spacelike separation throughout the interaction (right).
 The spacelike region is determined by the criteria

 which is chosen so that no causal contact can be made between times $-2 T$ to $2T$, with Gaussian peaks separated by at least $2\sigma$.
 For a thorough investigation of how to distinguish causal and non-causal contributions in entanglement harvesting, see \cite{PhysRevD.104.125005}.